imran1900/Walmart-Analytics/walmart_SQL_EDA.md

 ***

 ### Description
-This analysis via MySQL Workbench with MySQL as the language for analysis.
-The purpose of this analysis is to answer the business questions of how external economic factors and specific seasons are affecting walmart sales performance.
+This analysis was done via MySQL Workbench.
+The purpose of this analysis is to answer business questions on how external economic factors and specific seasons are affecting walmart sales performance.

 ### 1.0 Data Preparation
 Create a schema then use it as the default schema for analysis.